List of Fraggle Rock characters: Philo and Gunge

-Philo and Gunge (performed by Dave Goelz and Richard Hunt in the live-action series, Dan Garza and John Tartaglia in Fraggle Rock: Back to the Rock, voiced by John Stephenson and Bob Bergen in the animated series) are the heralds of the Trash Heap.
+Philo and Gunge (performed by Dave Goelz and Richard Hunt in the live-action series, Dan Garza and John Tartaglia in Fraggle Rock: Back to the Rock and voiced by John Stephenson and Bob Bergen in the animated series) are the heralds of the Trash Heap.
 They often introduce her as the "all-knowing, all-seeing Trash Heap!
 Nyeah!"
 They supply humor, bad jokes, and puns.
 Although Gunge portrays himself as the brains of the pair, neither ever really prove a great help.
 They watch over the Trash Heap; if they were to leave for a long time, she would begin to die out.
 When she finishes speaking, they announce, "The Trash Heap has spoken!
 Nyeah!"
 Philo and Gunge had two episodes of the series devoted to them: "Home Is Where the Trash Is" and "Gunge the Great & Glorious".

 They were designed by Michael K. Frith and built by Jane Gootnick.